msg-byu/getting-started/README.md

 ```

 Sphinx will start and prompt you through questions.
 The first is
-asking you where you want the information sphinx makes for you to
+asking you where you want to put the information sphinx makes for you.
-go.
-If directory doesn't exist sphinx can make it.
+If a directory doesn't exist sphinx can make it.
 Tell Sphinx to put
 the documentation in `docs` then press enter.

 Next is a question about how to construct the build directory.
 This